PSLmodels/OG-Core/docs/book/content/theory/intro.md

     * The only uncertainty households face is with respect to their mortality risk
     * realistic demographics: mortality rates, fertility rates, immigration rates, population growth, and population distribution dynamics
     * heterogeneous lifetime income groups within each age cohort, calibrated from U.S. tax data
-    * incorporation of detailed household tax data from \taxcalc microsimulation model
+    * incorporation of detailed household tax data from `Tax-Calculator` microsimulation model
     * calibrated intentional and unintentional bequests by households to surviving generations
 * Firms
     * representative perfectly competitive firm maximizes static profits with general CES production function by choosing capital and labor demand